WillDenby/make-python-faster/src/non_linear_execution/threading_and_multiprocessing.md

 ## Key Differences and Considerations

-- Global Interpreter Lock (GIL): Python's GIL means that even if you're using multiple threads, only one thread can execute Python bytecode at a time.
+- **Global Interpreter Lock (GIL)**: Python's GIL means that even if you're using multiple threads, only one thread can execute Python bytecode at a time.
 This limitation doesn't apply to I/O operations but does limit the effectiveness of threads for CPU-bound tasks.
-- Memory Usage: Multiprocessing can lead to significant memory overhead, as each process has its own Python interpreter and memory space.
+- **Memory Usage**: Multiprocessing can lead to significant memory overhead, as each process has its own Python interpreter and memory space.
-- Overhead: Creating and managing processes is heavier than threads.
+- **Overhead**: Creating and managing processes is heavier than threads.
 Therefore, multiprocessing is usually not beneficial for light tasks or tasks that are too quick to execute.

 **Choosing Between Threading and Multiprocessing:**